-Based upon a review of the Section 16(a) reports furnished to us, along with written representations from or on behalf of executive officers and directors that no other such reports were required during 2009, we believe that all required reports were timely filed during 2009.
+Based solely upon a review of the Section 16(a) reports furnished to us, along with written representations from or on behalf of executive officers and directors that no other such reports were required during 2010, we believe that all required reports were timely filed during 2010, except that Christopher C. Woodbridge, a Vice President of the Company, filed a report two days late with respect to the March 2010 sale of 5,000 shares directly held by him.